 - Check the PDF generated by S1M that equations and text and that all files are correct and complete before submission.

-Articles must have a theoretical - conceptual basis, clearly stated objectives and research questions and/or hypotheses, and provide insights with relevance for the understanding of wildlife ecology and/or the improvement of wildlife management that reach beyond the study area and study system.
+Articles - Articles must have a theoretical - conceptual basis, clearly stated objectives and research questions and/or hypotheses, and provide insights with relevance for the understanding of wildlife ecology and/or wildlife management that reach beyond the study area and study system.

 Articles should not exceed 40 000 characters, including tables, figures and legends.

 Communications - A forum for short scientific entities dealing with e.g. methodological problems or by-products of larger research projects and for promoting discussions among and between scientists and other professionals based on existing information.
 Thus new ideas, comments and criticism on earlier papers are welcome.
 Structure and style should be the same as in articles.
 Communications should not exceed 28 000 characters including tables, figures and legends.
 Analyses are included either of the literature or of the evidence reported within studies.
 Novelty, future research and analysis of gaps are strongly encouraged versus summary.
 Transparent reporting of the synthesis process is required.

 You are welcome to submit your manuscript in any technical format.
 High-resolution files are not required for initial submission.

 You will receive a receipt with a manuscript ID.
 Please refer to this ID in all correspondence with the Editorial Office.